 For the purpose of the analysis, it is assumed that supplied records cover all applications, including those that were rejected.
 Figure 2 below shows nine in ten of eligible employers listed on the data set (90%) had at least some training delivered through Skills Bank.

-Skills Deals classed as training delivered cover most of the analysis in this report.
+Skills Deals classed as "training delivered" cover most of the analysis in this report (the sub-group is entitled Training Delivered when reported).
 Another important sub-group definition is learners from eligible employers which means organisations that can be identified as employers and excludes probable sole traders in the data set (see Annex 1).

 Of the four rejection categories used by PwC, "Provider rejected" was the reason most frequently listed in the data for rejecting a Skills Deal application.
 Nearly two-in-five eligible employers (38%) had at least one Skills deal rejected for this reason.
 This category means the provider was unable to deliver the suggested Skills Deal.